-Gordon was born in Vallejo, California, on August 4, 1971.
-From a young age, he garnered a passion for racing, picking up his first BMX bike at the age of four as a gift from his step-father.
+Jeff Gordon was born in Vallejo, California, on August 4, 1971.
+From a young age, he garnered a passion for racing, picking up his first BMX bike at the age of four as a gift from his stepfather.
 He quickly progressed to the quarter-midget, a small race car for young children.
-He first won the national quarter-midget championships when he was only 8 years old.
+He first won the national quarter-midget championships when he was only eight years old.
 It would be his first championship victory of many.

 Gordon’s family moved to Pittsboro, Indiana when Jeff was 13 years old, and it was there that he started to race bigger and faster cars.
 At 18, Gordon took up stock-car racing.
-He entered into his first NASCAR competition in 1992, and as they say, the rest is history.2
+He entered his first NASCAR race in 1992, and as they say, the rest is history.

-Jeff Gordon entered the NASCAR Cup series in 1992 after a few years racing in the Busch Series.
-Gordon signed with Hendrick Motorsports, and began driving the No. 24 car for them, the car which would become synonymous with excellence for years to come.
-His first full season came in 1993, where he started in all 30 races in the Cup series that year.
+Jeff Gordon entered the NASCAR Cup series in 1992 after a few years racing in the Busch Series, later renamed the NASCAR Xfinity Series.
+Gordon signed with Hendrick Motorsports and began driving the No. 24 car for them, the car which would become synonymous with excellence for years to come.
+His first full season came in 1993, when he started in all 30 races in the Cup Series that year.

 Gordon became a champion early on, winning the Winston Cup Series (later the Sprint Cup Series) in 1995.
 The victory marked the beginning of a string of incredible performances, which ultimately culminated in Gordon winning four NASCAR cups within the span of seven years.